Philippe Couplet

-Philippe or Philip Couplet (1623–1693), known in China as Bai Yingli, was a Flemish Jesuit missionary to the Qing Empire.
+Philippe Couplet, SJ (1623–1693), known in China as Bai Yingli, was a Flemish Jesuit missionary to the Qing Empire.
 He worked with his fellow missionaries to compile the influential Confucius, Philosopher of the Chinese, published in Paris in 1687.
 As his works were in Latin, he is also sometimes known as Philippus Couplet.

 Life

 Early life

 Philippe Couplet was born in Mechelen in the Spanish Netherlands (now Belgium) in 1623.
 He entered the Jesuit Order in 1640.

 In China (1656–1681)

 Couplet's interest in China was aroused by a lecture by Martino Martini, a former Jesuit missionary there.
 Couplet initially left for China in 1656, in a group of new Jesuit recruits led by Michał Boym, who was returning to China with the Pope's response to the Southern Ming's Yongli Emperor plea for help.

 Couplet took various responsibilities throughout China, but had to take refuge in Canton during the 1665–1670 persecutions.

 Couplet worked closely with Candida Xu (徐甘第大, Xu Gandida; 1607–1680), a granddaughter of Xu Guangqi and a devout Christian herself.
 Under her patronage, he was able to establish a number of new churches throughout Jiangnan.